2nd New Zealand Division

 The 2nd New Zealand Division, initially the New Zealand Division, was an infantry division of the New Zealand Military Forces (New Zealand's army) during the Second World War.
 The division was commanded for most of its existence by Lieutenant-General Bernard C. Freyberg.
 It fought in Greece, Crete, the Western Desert and Italy.
 In the Western Desert Campaign, the division played a prominent role in the defeat of German and Italian forces in the Second Battle of El Alamein and the British Eighth Army's advance to Tunisia.

 In late 1943, the division was moved to Italy, taking part in the Eighth Army's campaign on Italy's Adriatic coast, which ground to a halt at the end of the year.
 In early 1944, the division formed the nucleus of the New Zealand Corps, fighting two battles attempting unsuccessfully to penetrate the Gustav Line at Monte Cassino.
-The division saw further action on the Gothic Line in Italy in 1944 and took part in the Allied 1945 Spring offensive, which led to the surrender of German forces in Italy in May.
+The division saw further action on the Gothic Line in 1944 and took part in the Allied 1945 Spring offensive, which led to the surrender of German forces in Italy in May.
 After returning to New Zealand, reorganised elements of the division formed part of the occupational forces in Japan from 1945.

 History

 Formation

 At the outbreak of the Second World War in September 1939, it was decided that New Zealand should provide an Expeditionary Force.
 Initially a 'Special Force' was to be raised, of one battalion in each of the three military districts, but the requirement was then raised, to that of a division.
 Major-General Bernard C. Freyberg, of the British Army, but with strong New Zealand connections, was appointed as General Officer Commanding.
-This force became known as 2nd New Zealand Expeditionary Force and the division, initially, as the New Zealand Division.
-The first echelon, 2NZEF Headquarters and a Brigade Group, left NZ shores in January and landed in Egypt on 12 February 1940.
-The second echelon, also a Brigade Group, was diverted to Britain on Italy's entry into the war, joining the British VII Corps.
+This force became known as 2nd New Zealand Expeditionary Force (2NZEF) and the division, initially, as the New Zealand Division.
+The first echelon, 2NZEF Headquarters and the 4th Infantry Brigade, left New Zealand in January and landed in Egypt on 12 February 1940.
+The second echelon, the 5th Infantry Brigade, was diverted to Britain on Italy's entry into the war, joining the British VII Corps.
 Composite elements were formed into an extra brigade, 7th Brigade, to strengthen the invasion defences.
-The second echelon did not reach Egypt until March 1941.
-The third echelon arrived in Egypt on 27 October 1940 and concentration of the division was completed just before it was deployed to northern Greece in March 1941.
+The third echelon, the 6th Infantry Brigade, arrived in Egypt on 27 October 1940 and concentration of the division was completed after the second echelon, no longer required in Britain, reached Egypt the following March.

 The division remained as part of the British Eighth Army to the end of World War II in 1945, during which it fought in the Battle of Greece (March–April 1941), the Battle of Crete (May 1941), Operation Crusader (November–December 1941), Minqar Qaim (June 1942), First Battle of El Alamein (July 1942), Second Battle of El Alamein (October–November 1942), Libya and Tunisia (December 1942 – May 1943), the Sangro (October–December 1943), Battle of Monte Cassino (February–March 1944), Central Italy (May–December 1944), and the Adriatic Coast (April–May 1945).